Competition and consumer law

 - mergers and acquisitions.

-The Australian Consumer Law (ACL), which is part of the CCA, includes specific clauses relating to the treatment of customers.
+The Australian Consumer Law (ACL), which is contained in a schedule to the CCA, includes specific clauses relating to the treatment of customers.

 The Australian Competition and Consumer Commission (ACCC) is responsible for enforcing the CCA.
 In Western Australia, other legislation to protect customers is regulated by the Consumer Protection unit at the Department of Department of Mines, Industry Regulation and Safety.

 If you intend to sell products or services you will need to be familiar with your rights and obligations under the CCA.
 These may include: